YongjieLin1998/CORAL/README.md

 * Normalized expression data (e.g., processed via `Seurat::NormalizeData()`).
 * A metadata column (e.g., `true_clone_id`) that contains the unique lineage barcode or clone identifier for each cell.

+* Here we used a published lineage tracing dataset of melanoma cells from [Harmange et.al.2023](https://www.nature.com/articles/s41467-023-41811-8#data-availability)as an example.
+The dataset is publically available under Gene Expression Omnibus accession number [GSE237228](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE237228).
+* We downsampled 500 cells from the dataset as a demonstration.

 First, load the necessary libraries.

 ```r